motaharinia/springboot-microservice-grpc-eureka/README.md

     - open msgeo project by IntellliJ IDEA (enable auto import , Windows defender automatic fix) and check in "project structure" that jdk 13 is selected.
     - run msgeo project with "dev" active profile (IntelijIDEA: Run -> Edit Configuration -> Spring Boot -> XXXApplication -> Environment -> VM Options: -Dspring.profiles.active=dev)
     - open mslogin project by IntellliJ IDEA (enable auto import , Windows defender automatic fix) and check in "project structure" that jdk 13 is selected.
-    - if table "OAUTH_CLIENT_DETAILS" is empty or in table "ADMIN_USER" there is not any user with username "eng.motahari@gmail.com" and bcrypted password in mslogin database, one time rename file "resources/data-oracle222.sql" to "resources/data-oracle.sql" before start mslogin and after run one row will be inserted to "OAUTH_CLIENT_DETAILS" and "ADMIN_USER" and then rename sql file again to "resources/data-oracle222.sql"
+    - if table "OAUTH_CLIENT_DETAILS" is empty or in table "ADMIN_USER" there is not any user with username "eng.motahari@gmail.com" and bcrypted password in mslogin database, before go to next step, only one time rename file from "resources/data-oracle222.sql" to "resources/data-oracle.sql", and after next step(running mslogin project), one row will be inserted to "OAUTH_CLIENT_DETAILS" and "ADMIN_USER" tables in mslogin database.
     - run mslogin project with "dev" active profile (IntelijIDEA: Run -> Edit Configuration -> Spring Boot -> XXXApplication -> Environment -> VM Options: -Dspring.profiles.active=dev)
+    - do not forget to rename sql file again to "resources/data-oracle222.sql". this file only used for the first time that "OAUTH_CLIENT_DETAILS" and "ADMIN_USER" tables in mslogin database are empty.
 6. client side changes and apps like "reactjs-graphqlapollo" is inside the "client" folder

 ### IntellliJ IDEA Configurations: